 The Master of Arts (M.A.) in Science Education program has two concentrations.
 The Licensure Concentration is designed to prepare currently licensed North Carolina Secondary School Science Teachers for the N.C.
-Masterís/Advanced Competencies License.† The program requires 36 s.h. and is a logical extension of two undergraduate science teacher preparation programs currently offered at UNCP; one, the B.S. in Science Education Program and, two, the Biology Education program.† Students who completed the B.S. in Science Education Program (science education majors) were eligible for the N.C.
-Secondary Comprehensive Licensure and were licensed to teach any and all of the science courses offered in N.C.
-Secondary Schools.† Students who completed the Biology Education Program (biology education majors) were eligible for the N.C.
-Secondary Biology Licensure and were limited to teaching only biology.
+Masterís/Advanced Competencies License.† The program requires 36 s.h. and is a logical extension of any undergraduate science teacher preparation program including those currently offered at UNCP.

-The M.A. in Science Education has been designed to provide an opportunity for science teachers who hold either the comprehensive Science License or the Biology License to enter the program and qualify for the N.C.
+The M.A. in Science Education has been designed to provide an opportunity for science teachers who hold a comprehensive Science License, a Biology License, or a Science Content Area License to enter the program and qualify for the N.C.
 Masterís/Advanced License.†

 1. the applicant must hold either the N.C.
 Secondary Science Comprehensive License or the Secondary Biology License.† Any out-of-state applicants will have to hold licenses deemed equivalent to the N.C. licenses.

 2. the applicant must meet all of the graduate school general admission requirements.